-The Best Wake-Up Lights 2021Updated on January 24, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Wake-Up Lights 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 If you’ve ever found yourself startled into being awake and lashing out at the snooze button on your alarm clock or cell phone, you’ve probably thought, “there has to be a better way!”

 Thankfully, there is a better way to start your day: a wake-up light.

 While the abrupt way of beginning the day is common, it’s far from ideal, and a wake-up light provides a more relaxing and sensible start to the morning.

 A wake-up light works by incrementally increasing the amount of light that it emits as you get closer to the set time to wake up.
 This gives your body time to adjust and provides a more gradual end to a night’s sleep.

 The features and functions of a wake-up light can vary significantly, and that can make it hard to identify the best one for your bedroom.
 Our guide highlights our top picks for the best wake-up lights and reviews the critical information that you need to make an informed purchase.

 Our Top Picks